 If you’re like me and don’t want to physically drive to the store to pick up these supplies, the good news is that they’re all available on Amazon:

-21 easy crafts for the kiddos
+21 easy crafts for kids

 These projects are generally appropriate for kids between the ages of 3 and 10.